mstergianis/docs-tap/tap-gui/configurator/external-plugins.hbs.md

 As mentioned in [Build your Customized Tanzu Developer Portal with Configurator](building.hbs.md#prereqs), to use any type of external plug-in, ensure that it is in an npm registry.
 This registry can be your own private registry or a plug-in registry if you intend to use a third-party or community plug-in.
+# How to Add a plugin to your Tanzu Developer Portal

+In this section, we will walk you through the steps required to add a custom or community Backstage plugin to your Tanzu Developer Portal.
+As an example, we are using Backstage's TechInsights plugin.

+The steps include:
+1. Extracting the contents of the builder image
+1. Running a local verdaccio server for inner loop development
+1. Creating your plugin wrapper
+1. Adding your plugin wrapper to your portal configuration file
+1. Issuing your portal configuration file to your Tanzu Application Platform cluster
 > **Important** Tanzu Application Platform plug-ins cannot be removed from customized portals.
 > However, if you decide you want to hide them, you can use the
 > [runtime configuration](concepts.hbs.md#runtime) options in your `tap-values.yaml` file.